Welcome to Volume 8 of Executed to Suppress His Message.

 Furthermore, you shall select out of all the people able men who fear God, men of truth, those who hate dishonest gain; and you shall place these over them as leaders of thousands, of hundreds, of fifties and of tens.
 Let them judge the people at all times; and let it be that every major dispute they will bring to you, but every minor dispute they themselves will judge (Exodus 18:17-22).

-And certainly, this advise seemed to put Moses’ ego to the test — especially when Jethro told Moses, “You be the people’s representative before God.”
+Certainly, this advise must have put Moses’ ego to the test – especially when Jethro told Moses, “You be the people’s representative before God.”

-So Moses listened to his father-in-law and did all that he had said.
+So Moses listened to his father-in-law (Jethro) and did all that he had said.

 God Was Not Pleased With Moses

 Exodus Chapter 19 describes how the Israelites finally arrived at Mount Sinai and set up camp.
-Then Moses went up to the mountain and spoke to the Lord.
-And the Lord told Moses to gather the people together on the third day, so He could speak with them.
+Then Moses went up to the mountain and spoke with the Lord, who told Moses to gather the people together on the third day, so He could speak with them.

-Let’s focus on the very first words the Lord spoke to Moses and all the Israelites:
+So let’s focus on the very first words the Lord spoke to Moses, in the presence of all the Israelites:

 I am the LORD your God, who brought you out of the land of Egypt, out of the house of slavery.
 You shall have no other gods before Me (Exodus 20:2-3).

-This verse contains a great deal of information that is purposely hidden by most Bible translations.
+Unfortunately, many Bible translations hide some of the most important information in this verse.
 The Hebrew translated into the English “gods” is pronounced ‘ĕlôhı̂ym.
-But this word not only refer to deity, it commonly refers to anyone having authority over other people.
-And if you take a bible concordance and look up the passages where this word is used, you will find that it refers to human rulers, human judges, and even angels.
+And even though this word can refer to deity, it commonly refers to anyone having authority over other people.
+So if you get a Bible concordance and look up the passages where this word is used, you will find that it refers to human rulers, human judges, and even angels.

-Therefore, a much more accurate translation would be: You shall have no other authorities before Me.
+Therefore, a much more accurate translation of the above passage is: You shall have no other authorities before Me.

-But there’s still more to learn about this biblical passage.
-There’s a part of this passage that is never reproduced in most Bibles.
-This comes from the Hebrew word pânı̂ym, which is translated “Me,” in “You shall have no other gods before me.”
+But there’s still more we can learn about this biblical passage, because part of the passage is not reproduced in most Bibles.
+This part comes from the Hebrew word pânı̂ym, which is translated “me” in “You shall have no other gods before me.”
 Contrary to the English translation shown above, the Hebrew is not a personal pronoun, but a common noun that specifically means “the face.”
 And this is why Bible commentator Albert Barnes states the original Hebrew literally means “before my face.”

-So is the accurate translation of Exodus 20:3:
+Therefore, the most accurate translation of Exodus 20:3 is as follows:

-“You (Israel) shall have no other authorities in front of my face.”
+“You (Israelites) shall have no other authorities in front of my face.”

-Or said another way, “You (Israel) shall have no other authorities between you and me” — including Moses and all the leaders he had appointed to serve between himself and the people.
+Or said another way, “You (Israel) shall have no other authorities between you and me” — a command that had to include Moses and all the other leaders he had appointed to serve between himself and the people.

-The very first words out of God’s mouth to His nation Israel was heavy-handed rebuke against Moses and all the leaders he had appointed — a humiliating rebuke that instantaneously ripped away all their self-appointed authority and placed God solely in charge of the entire nation.
+The very first words out of God’s mouth to the nation of Israel was a heavy-handed rebuke against Moses and all the leaders he had appointed — a humiliating reprimand that ripped away all their self-appointed authority and placed God solely in charge of the nation.

 ~~~~

-But unfortunately, most of those whom God calls do not believe this to be true.
-And just like Adam, Eve and Moses, these people choose to follow spiritual messengers, rather than building a personal relationship with Christ.
+But most of the people God calls don’t sbelieve these things.
+And just like Adam, Eve and those listening to Moses, they have chosen to follow a church and it’s preachers, rather than building a personal relationship with Jesus by studying and focusing on His words.

-And just like with Adam and Eve, these well spoken and artful messengers will turn many away from the words of the Lord Jesus Christ, to follow the teachings and commandments of human beings and their man-made religious institutions.
+And just like with Adam and Eve, these well spoken messengers will turn many away from the words of the Lord Jesus Christ, to follow the teachings and commandments of humanly-devised religious institutions.

-And many of God’s people will fail to inherit their spiritual reward — simply because they chose to believe human messengers, rather than the Lord Jesus Christ.
+And many of God’s people will fail to inherit their spiritual reward, simply because they chose to believe people, rather than the Lord Jesus Christ.

 “My sheep hear My voice, and I know them, and they follow Me.”